tdg8934/Agon-DS3231-Real-Time-Clock-MOD-RTC2/README.md

 *setrtc seconds minutes hours day date month year eg.    *setrtc 0 23 18 2 21 7 24

-UPDATE - display time and date to upper right corner of screen.
+UPDATE - rclock moslet to display time and date to upper right corner of screen.
 Removed day of the week #1-7 to display as hh/mm/ss    mm/dd/yy

 Rclock.bin moslet to be placed in the MOS directory (replaces clock.bin)